-(1) making DUI crimes priorable for longer then the current 10 years deadline.
+(1) making DUI crimes priorable for longer than the current 10 years priorability.

-(3) reducing the level of alcohol at which a driver is in a violation of DUI laws lower then the current 0.08 percent.
-After all, many experts believe that most people’s attention and performance behind a wheel of a car is affected at a level of .05% blood alcohol concentration or higher.
+(3) reducing the level of alcohol at which a driver is in violation of DUI laws lower than the current 0.08 percent.
+This possibility is based on many prosecutorial experts believing that most people’s attention and performance while driving is impaired at a level of .05% blood alcohol concentration or higher.

-The trend in California and in the nation is to make the DUI laws tougher.
-Last change came on July 26, 1990, when the level of permissible alcohol in blood was reduced from 0.10% of higher to the current 0.08% of higher.
-I think we are due for another reduction in level or some law which will punish a relatively common driving under influence of marijuana or driving under influence of meth.
+The trend in California and in the USA is to make DUI laws tougher.
+The last change came on July 26, 1990, when the level of permissible alcohol in blood was reduced from 0.10% or higher to the current 0.08% or higher.
+After that, the priorabilty was changed from 7 years to 10.
+Los Angeles DUI Attorneys think that we are due for another reduction in the legal level of alcohol or some other change in the law that will criminalize driving under the influence of marijuana or driving under influence of some other drug, such as meth.

-Recentlly Colorado passed a law making a person guilty of a DUI when he has only 5 nanograms of THC per milliliter of blood.
-This law has very little basis in science because there is direct correlation between blood THC and impairment.
-Also, because TCH stays in blood for weeks, having THC does not show impairment at all (when compared to alcohol which leaves body at a steady rate of about .1-.2 % BAC per hour).
-Yet many scientist agree that odds of being in a crash consuming Marijuana are a lot less than alcohol.
-Interestingly the reason is probably has to do with Marijuana making people mellow and alcohol making them aggressive.
-NHTSA seems to agree with this point of view.
+For example, recently Colorado passed a law making a person guilty of a DUI when he has only 5 nanograms of THC per milliliter of blood.
+This law has very little basis in science because there is no direct correlation between blood THC and impairment.
+Also, because TCH stays in the blood for weeks, having THC does not show impairment at all (when compared to alcohol which leaves the body at a steady rate of about .1-.2 % BAC per hour).
+Also, many scientists think that the odds of being in a crash after smoking Marijuana are a lot less than after drinking alcohol.
+This might be related to the way Marijuana and alcohol affect most people, where Marijuana makes people mellow and alcohol makes them aggressive.
+The Federal government agency NHTSA seems to agree with this point of view.

-Canada has a device Drager DrugTest 5000 that tests for THC.
-However, it is very inaccurate and sometime will say that you consume marijuana when you did not and also will say that you did not consume marijuana when you did.
+Canada now has a device Drager DrugTest 5000 that tests for THC.
+However, it is very inaccurate and sometimes will say that you consume marijuana when you did not and also will say that you did not consume marijuana when you did.

 Many jurisdictions currently prosecute marijuana DUI and DUI with a blood alcohol level of below .08%.
-If you are arrested in one of those jurisdiction, please call our experienced DUI attorney right away – we will defend you for an affordable fee and convince the prosecutor to dismiss you DUI.
+If you are arrested in one of that jurisdictions, please call our experienced Los Angeles DUI attorney right away – we will defend you for an affordable fee and convince the prosecutor to dismiss your Los Angeles DUI.